DanielMoralesII/Capstone/README.md

 The data analysis shows that it can be concluded that compared to injury versus before injury, SCI survivors do not allow their injury to stop them from living their lives to the fullest.

-It is very inspiring to see that my mother�s journey was not an exception but the norm.
+It is very inspiring to see that my mother's journey was not an exception but the norm.
 I hope this data can give hope to other survivors that life does not stop at injury.